-Dried/Cured – Most of the wood you will purchase from the local hardware store and lumber yard are already dried and cured using a kiln.
-However, if you want to use a kiln yourself you can create a kiln which will accelerate the process of removing moisture from your wood.
+Dried/Cured – Most of the wood you will purchase from the local hardware store and lumber yard is already dried and cured using a kiln.
+However, if you want to use a kiln yourself you can create a kiln that will accelerate the process of removing moisture from your wood.
 Beware though, the kiln process is not permanent, please ensure you acclimate to the local environment as well.

 If you would like to see what products I’m using and purchase you can see my recommended products here – “Recommended Products“